toucheJterm2015/touche/README.md

-For directions on installing Touche, see that installation docs in the top level of this repository.
+For directions on installing Touche, see that installation docs in the /documentation/ folder of this repository.

 Using the Touche repository in a live system.
 After cloning the repository, it should be in a location that is not directly accessible